robdobsn/RaftCore/README.md

 [] raft program could handle serial monitoring - possibly with chart??
 [] raft program could handle monitoring over WiFi - maybe a stretch too far?

+[] when ethernet is enabled but there is no ethernet hardware there is a long delay (5s?) on boot [] MQTT shows >500ms when booting in the situation where eth is enabled but no hardware and maybe other times?